Filipsys/macreact/README.md

 - [x] Fix window control to show icons on div hover, not circle element hovers.
 - [ ] Make current time change every minute.
 - [ ] Add dropdown icon to the context menu and dropdown functionality.
-- [ ] Make a separate file with all the config data
+- [ ] Make a separate file with all the config data.
-- [x] Fix z-index on Safari being under widgets
+- [x] Fix z-index on Safari being under widgets.
-- [ ] Fix window control close icon to be more opaque
+- [x] Fix window control close icon to be more opaque.
+- [x] Fix disabled buttons in Safari changing background on hover.